The Yeon Center is actively engaged in preservation and restoration of the Watzek House, Cottrell House, and The Shire.

 Other recent projects include: a case study of the Watzek House roof to develop a system that will preserve the design intentions for the next 75 years, restoring key features of the Cottrell House exterior, and removing invasive ivy from The Shire.

-The Yeon Center presents public lectures by major leaders in the fields of architecture, landscape, and conservation.
-Past Yeon lectures featured Michael Graves speaking on the future of his postmodernist landmark, the Portland Building, and Barry Bergdoll, curator of architecture for the Museum of Modern Art, landscape architects David Rubin and Bas Smets, bridge designer Donald McDonald, and artist Michael Singer.
+The Yeon Center has presented public lectures by major leaders in the fields of architecture, landscape, and conservation.
+Past Yeon lectures featured Michael Graves speaking on the future of his postmodernist landmark, the Portland Building, and Barry Bergdoll, former curator of architecture for the Museum of Modern Art, landscape architects David Rubin and Bas Smets, bridge designer Donald McDonald, and artist Michael Singer.

 Conversations at the Watzek House

-Get to know the some of region’s and the world’s most influential designers, conservationists, creatives, intellectuals, and policymakers, as well as the University of Oregon’s most visionary researchers and designers, in the inspiring setting of the Watzek House.
-These intimate encounters are designed for revelation: of the influences that shaped the guest speakers’ views, the ideas animating their work, and the impact they are having—or could have with the knowledge and connections of others in the room.
+Some of region’s and the world’s most influential designers, conservationists, creatives, intellectuals, and policymakers, as well as the University of Oregon’s most visionary researchers and designers have gathered for conversations in the inspiring setting of the Watzek House.
 Past conversations have featured architects Michael Graves, Robert Frasca, Thomas Hacker, and others; policy makers like Shelley Poticha of Environmental Defense Fund and David Bragdon of Transit Inc.; and writers such as landscape theorist Anne Whiston Spirn and art critic Michael Ned Nolte.

-Below is a slideshow version of the John Yeon Center’s studio book, Willammette Falls Legacy: Building a Post-Industrial Landscape.
+Below is a slideshow version of the John Yeon Center’s studio book, Willamette Falls Legacy: Building a Post-Industrial Landscape.